 - Entacapone (Comtan) - This is a medication that helps Sinemet work better when it starts to lose its effectiveness.
 It is also available together with levodopa and carbidopa in a combined product called Stalevo.

 - Dopamine agonists - These include ropinorole (Requip) and pramipaxole (Mirapex), medications designed to enhance your body’s natural production of dopamine by stimulating your brain to produce more.
 They do not have as much risk of long-term side effects as levodopa, and they have less chance of losing effectiveness over time.
 However, they can cause dizziness and hallucinations, especially in the elderly or in patients with dementia.
 These factors make the agonists more suitable medications for younger patients.
 There is some theoretical evidence that the agonists may slow the progression of Parkinson’s disease, but scientists have not proven this definitively.
+Other side effects can also include swelling, sleepiness or compulsive behaviors such as hypersexuality, gambling, and eating.

 - Monoamine oxidase inhibitors - These include selegiline (Eldepryl and Zelapar) and rasagaline (Azilect).
 These are less commonly used types of medication that increase the amount of dopamine available in the brain.
 They can be very helpful in a small number of patients with Parkinson’s disease.
 These medications often have fewer side effects than the dopamine agonists but can be harmful when used together with certain other medications, especially some types of antidepressants.
 Patients can also develop critically elevated blood pressure when combining these medications with certain types of foods.